pavarnos/YAContainer/README.md

 Anything returned by `->get('...')` is internally typehinted as an instance of the first argument.
 For example `->get('DateTime')` (or `->get(DateTime::class)`) will be recognized to return a `DateTime` object.

 **Note:** you may need to restart your IDE.

+## Ideas for later

+- Maybe add a `forget($name)` method to delete a shared instance from the container
+- or add a flag `sharedByDefault=true` or add a `sharable` array so the container knows which classes to keep and which to forget.